Skip to main content

 Applying materials on an Object

-Snaptrude features a comprehensive built-in library of materials and allows users to import custom materials.
-Materials can be applied to Walls, Slabs, Flooring, Rooms, Beams, Columns, Spaces and different types of Masses.
-Moreover, these materials are all accounted for in the BOQ.
+Snaptrude features a comprehensive built-in library of materials and allows users to import custom materials both in teams & personal projects.
+Materials can be applied to Spaces, Walls, Slabs, Flooring, Beams, Columns, and different types of Masses.
 To apply a material to an object:

-1. Open the Materials tab (Shortcut ‘B’) on the right panel
+2. Open the Materials library (Shortcut ‘B’) on the right panel

 Applying materials on a surface